The Army Cadet Force

 Inspire to Achieve!

-The Army Cadet Force (ACF) is a national youth movement, founded in 1859, that provides a year-round programme of progressive youth development and challenge activities for 12-18 year olds.
+The Army Cadet Force (ACF) is a national youth movement, founded in 1859.
+It provides a year-round programme of progressive youth development and challenge activities for 12-18 year olds.
+The ACF programme gives young people a wide range of opportunities to learn new skills, build confidence and develop lasting friendships.

 Cadets